sendwithus/docs/v1/templates.md

 # Templates API

-*NOTES:*
-- All parameters are mandatory unless otherwise noted.
-- If no locale is specified in the URL, the default local will be used in all cases.
+If no locale is specified in the URL the default locale will be used in all cases.

+*NOTE:* - All parameters are mandatory unless otherwise noted.

 ## Get a List of Templates